Assortment Files

-The assortment file is the collection of items, packages and item prices that gets posted to the create assortment file endpoint.
+The assortment is composed by the collection of products and its details (such as brand, prices and lead time) to the create assortment file endpoint.
+This endpoint expects a JSON file with the following structure:

 [